top of page

 Examples:

-• We’re improving onboarding, because activation in the first 5 minutes is the biggest driver of retention.
+• We’re improving onboarding, because activation in the first five minutes drives long-term retention.

-• We’re launching a European data center, because regulation requirements are blocking deals
+• We’re launching a European data center, because regulatory requirements are blocking deals.

-• We’re shifting resources to customer success, because week 4 churn is pushing down the LTV.
+• We’re shifting resources to customer success, because week 4 churn is pushing down LTV.

 Short, sticky rules that speed up aligned decisions: